Charity of William Hobbayne: History

-William Hobbayne or Hobbyns was a resident of Hanwell, Ealing who died in 1484.
-Upon his death, he bequeathed 22 acres of land and a house valued at £6 per year to be used in benefit for the poor for so-called “goldy purposes”.
+The Charity of William Hobbayne was set up in Hanwell in 1484 when local resident William Hobbayne or Hobbyns bequeathed 22 acres of land and a house valued at £6 per year to be used in benefit for the poor for so-called "godly purposes".
 This donation also helped at the time to educate and clothe twenty-four boys of the parish free of charge at the school of Greenford Magna.
 The Charity of William Hobbayne or Hobbayne's Charity then became the most important charity in that parish.